pyscaffold/pyscaffold/docs/features.rst

 .. rubric:: Managing test environments and tasks with tox

 Projects generated with PyScaffold are configured by default to use `tox`_ to run some common tasks.
-Tox is a virtualenv management and test tool that allows you to define and run custom tasks that call executables from Python packages.
+Tox is a `virtual environment`_ management and test tool that allows you to define and run custom tasks that call executables from Python packages.

 If you simply install `tox`_ and run from the root folder of your project::